Karql/elastalert-kibana-plugin/README.md

 Psst!
 If you need some examples you can find it in `dev/` folder or [contribution guide](CONTRIBUTING.md)

 ## Configuration
 By default the plugin will connect to `http://localhost:3030`.
 If your ElastAlert server is running on a different host or port add/change the following options in your `config/kibana.yml` file:

 ```
 elastalertKibanaPlugin.serverSsl: false
 elastalertKibanaPlugin.serverHost: localhost
 elastalertKibanaPlugin.serverPort: 3030
+elastalertKibanaPlugin.serverPath: ""
+elastalertKibanaPlugin.serverCustomRequestHeaders:
+  X-Custom-header1: "value"
+  X-Custom-header2: "value"
 ```

 ⚠️ from version 1.4.0 config section name has been changed: